Moderate Left Bias

-You might think this was one of the TV spots Donald Trump was running ahead of the 2018 midterm elections, in which he focused incencessantly about migrants approaching the southern US border.
+You might think this was one of the TV spots Donald Trump was running ahead of the 2018 midterm elections, in which he focused incessantly about migrants approaching the southern US border.

-California Republican Gov. Pete Wilson ran that ad as part of part of his strategy to shore up what was shaping up as a tough re-election race in 1994.
+California Republican Gov. Pete Wilson ran that ad as part of his strategy to shore up what was shaping up as a tough re-election race in 1994.

-Wilson had tied his hopes for a second term in Sacremento on tying himself to Proposition 187, which proponents like Wilson touted as the “Save Our State (SOS)” initiative.
+Wilson had tied his hopes for a second term in Sacramento on tying himself to Proposition 187, which proponents like Wilson touted as the “Save Our State (SOS)” initiative.

-Prop 187 was a punitive proposed law aimed squarely at “illegal immigrants,” making it illegal for them to access public education, non-emergency healthcare and many more important services in the state.
-And, in November 1994, the voters of California approved this ballot initative overwhelmingly.
+Prop 187 was a punitive proposed law aimed squarely at “illegal immigrants,” making it illegal for them to access public education, non-emergency healthcare, and many more important services in the state.
+And, in November 1994, the voters of California approved this ballot initiative overwhelmingly.